 1. Make Sure You Have the Necessary Qualifications and Certification

-Before you get into the business of home inspections, you need to make sure you have the necessary qualifications and certification.
+Before you get into the home inspection business, you must ensure you have the qualifications and certification.
 Most states require inspectors to have the proper training and be certified.

 To become certified, you’ll need to complete an accredited training program.
 Many programs are available, including online courses and in-person continuing education classes.
 You can also find certification programs through organizations like the American Society of Home Inspectors (ASHI).

 If you’re still not sure what qualifications and certification you need to be a licensed home inspector, contact your state’s licensing board or department of consumer affairs.
-The requirements may change by state, and they can help you determine what is required in yours.
+The requirements may change by state, and they can help you determine your requirements.

 2. Research Nearby Home Inspectors